inbo/data-publication/datasets/visfauna-leie-occurrences/metadata.md

 ## Abstract

-The dataset contains occurrences of juvenile and adult fish in the river Leie in riparian habitats and was created to investigate the feasibility of a comprehensive study on the impact of the present NTMB-banks on fish populations in the Leie.
-The data was collected with regard to timing, sampling techniques and constraints.
-Specifically, the different bank types sampled within the study area, the Leie between Deinze and the dam of Saint Bavo-Vijve (Zulte).
-Several examples of each type of shoreline were sampled with two sampling techniques: fyke fishing and electrical fishing.
+*Visfauna - Juvenile and adult fishes in riparian habitats along the river Leie in Flanders, Belgium* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).
+The dataset contains over 470 fish occurrences sampled in 2009 in riparian habitats along the river Leie.
+The dataset includes 8 fish species.
+The data are collected to investigate the feasibility of a comprehensive study on the impact of the present ecological engineered river banks ("NTMB-oevers") on fish populations in the Leie.
+The dataset also includes the length and weight of the caught fishes.
+Issues with the dataset can be reported at <https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/visfauna-leie-occurrences>

 ## Keywords